 Continuing students should register for classes and make any schedule changes (i.e. add/drop classes) through their OASIS account.
-If you are unable to make changes to your current registration in OASIS (i.e. the class is full, instructor permission is required), you should fill out the Add Form or the Drop Form online instead.
+If you are unable to make changes to your current registration in OASIS (i.e. the class is full, instructor permission is required), you should fill out the Registration Change Form online instead.
 Once you have submitted one of these forms, you should receive a response within 2 business days.

 *Note for Traditional Undergraduate Students: While you must enroll in 12 credit hours in a semester to be considered full time, it is important to remember that if you are trying to meet the 128 credit hour degree requirement in 4 years taking only fall and spring classes, you will need to enroll in at least 16 credit hours each semester.

 Registration dates for each term are published by Enrollment Services.
 In general, registration begins in November for the spring semester and in April for the summer and fall semesters.
 You can view the start date for each registration term by selecting the previous term from the Academic Calendar page.
 Registration dates are based on how many credit hours you have earned (it does not include any current registration).
 The exact dates of registration will be sent to you and your advisor through your Oglethorpe email account.
 You can also visit the Get Ready page for exact dates of registration.

 You should meet with your Academic/Compass Advisor prior to registration.
 Your advisor can help you with selecting the most appropriate courses to help you meet degree requirements while considering your personal interests and goals.
 You and your advisor should your Program Evaluation to make sure you are completing the proper courses to meet published program requirements.
 You will not be eligible to register until you have been cleared to register by an academic advisor.
 You should also visit the Get Ready page to make sure you have done everything you need to before registration.